 Male infertility afflicts about 50% of all infertile couples.
-Within one year of trying, 80-85% of couples will get pregnant; it takes longer than a year for 15-20% of couples.
-Male infertility is usually diagnosed when there is a problem with his sperm analysis, either no or not enough sperms or sperms that are abnormal.
+Within one year of trying, 80-85% of couples will get pregnant but it takes longer than a year for 15-20% of couples.
+Male infertility is usually diagnosed when there is a problem with his sperm analysis, either no sperm or not enough, or abnormal sperm.

-- Mumps, if your man had mumps as a child, this could have caused a drop in sperm production.
+- Mumps, if a man had mumps as a child, this could have caused a drop in sperm production.

-- Testicles that didn't descend at birth and can cause poor quality sperm and reduced sperm production.
+- Testicles that didn't descend at birth can cause poor quality sperm and reduced sperm production

-- Hormonal problems can lead to poor quality or or low levels of sperm.
+- Hormonal problems can lead to poor quality or low levels of sperm.

-There are other factors that can cause male infertility.
-These can be psychological as well as medical problems.
+These can be psychological as well as medical problems, such as:

 - Semen analysis

 - Urine tests

 - Sperm function testing

 Once the reason for male infertility has been established, infertility treatment can begin.